ARMmbed/mbed-client-example-6lowpan/README.md

 ![](img/board.PNG)

 * You should be able to see an increment in **/Test/0/Dynamic** count.
-* Press the register/un-register button in order to register or un-register your device respectively to mbed Device Server.
+* Press the indicated un-register button in order to un-register your device from mbed Device Server.
+You will see that the end-point has been removed from the WebUI and the device status is `Stale` in `Connected Home app.`
+* In order to register your device again, simply press the **Restart** button.

 ## Debug Trace at Client Side

-* In order to watch the communication between the mbed client and the mbed Device server, we can use either Wireshark or some terminal emulation.
-Follow the following example instructions using putty and Linux.
+* In order to watch the debug trace at the mbed client, we can use either Wireshark or some sort of terminal emulation.
+Please consider the following example instructions using putty and Linux.

-* Open `putty` with root previllages.
+* Open `putty` with root previllages on the `Client Side` PC.
 ~~~
-$ sudo putty &
+$ sudo putty
 ~~~
 * Use the following command to see which serial port your mbed client controller is connected to.
 ~~~
 dmesg
 ~~~
 * Go the `Serial` Category in putty.
-* Write your port identified in the section `Serial luine to connect to`.
+* Write your identified port in the section `Serial line to connect to`, e.g., `/dev/ttyACM0`.
 * In `Configure the serial line` section, enter the following details:

 				* Baud-rate = 9600
 				* Data bits = 8
 				* Stop bits = 1
 				* flow control = xon/xoff.

 * Click on the `Session` category.
 Save the session with desired name, e.g., _mbed_trace_.
 * Choose `Connection_type` as `Serial`.
 * Click `Open`.

-This will provide you with the trace of all the communication taking place between `client` and `mDS` through `Gateway`.
+This will provide you with the debug trace of the `client`.